A unified stochastic approximation framework for learning in games: Acknowledgments

-In closing this section, we note that we can also ``mix'n'match'' the above algorithms to form new ones: for instance, incorporating the gradient reuse step of \eqref{eq:OG} in the simplex setup for \eqref{eq:MP} yields the \acf{OMW} method of \citet{DP19}.
-In the sections to come, we provide a synthetic view and analysis of all these policies.
+For ease of reference, we summarize the above in \cref{tab:algorithms} (for the proof of \cref{prop:algorithms}, see \cref{app:proofs}).
+Of course, we can also ``mix'n'match'' different methods to include other algorithms considered in the literature: for instance, coupling \eqref{eq:SPSA} with a general mirror map leads to the \acl{BMD} algorithm of \citet{BLM18}; incorporating the gradient reuse step of \eqref{eq:OG} in the setup of \eqref{eq:EW} yields the \acf{OMW} method of \citet{DP19}; etc. In the sections to come, we will exploit the expressive power of \eqref{eq:method} to provide a synthetic analysis for all these policies.